Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

-Painting Cabinet Frames Sucks Without a Sprayer
+Painting Cabinet Frames Without a Sprayer

 Don't Use Red Rosin Paper

-Remove the Doors and Drawers
+Remove the Cabinet Doors and Drawers

 This articles covers spray painting cabinet frames only, but check out my other article about spray painting cabinet doors for more in-depth tips on that.
-I have multiple articles that cover cabinet prep and painting.
+I have multiple articles that cover kitchen cabinet prep and spray painting.

 When detaching the doors from the frames, remove the bottom and middle screws first, with one hand under the door for support.
 If the doors are solid oak, have someone assist you with taking them down.
 Large oak doors are heavy and can come crashing down if you lose your grip.